drebouca/resume/_pages/about.md

   - /about.html
 ---

-I am 4th year PhD student in the Quantitative Psychology program at the University of Notre Dame.
-Ooof!
-That is a mouthful.
+I am a psychometrician in training :) Going on my 5th year as a PhD student in the Quantitative Psychology program at the University of Notre Dame.
 Please feel free to explore my website (in construction, more to updates soon).

+Check out my recent IMPS talk here: